 - Muscle cramps

 It’s important to remember that some people, especially those in the early stages of kidney disease, do not have any noticeable symptoms.
-In turn, it is important to conduct routine lab tests to look for certain abnormalities (these tests are also used to look for kidney disease in people with symptoms).
+In turn, it is important to have routine lab tests done to look for and monitor certain abnormalities.
 These tests include:

-- Urine testing (urinalysis): When kidneys stop working correctly, they start removing healthy protein from the blood, excreting it as waste.
-Your health-care provider, or the lab that tests your blood, can check for protein by using a dipstick in a small urine sample.
-Urinalysis is a very common and simple lab test and, depending on your health care provider, a routine component of HIV care.
+- Urine testing (urinalysis): When kidneys stop working correctly, they start removing healthy protein from the blood and excrete it as waste.
+A simple blood test can check for this and should be part of your routine care.

-- Glomerular filtration rate (GFR) using creatinine measurements: Creatinine, found in the blood, is a waste product created by the normal breakdown of muscle cells.
-High levels of creatinine don’t say much, as levels vary considerably and can be affected by diet.
-In turn, experts recommend calculations like GFR that use the creatinine measurement along with variables such as weight, age and values assigned for sex and race.
-The National Kidney Foundation and other expert groups consider GFR to be the best measurement of kidney function.
+- Glomerular filtration rate (GFR): Creatinine, found in the blood, is a waste product from the normal breakdown of muscle cells.
+High levels of it don’t say much, as they can be affected by diet, certain supplements and working out.
+In turn, experts recommend using the GFR calculation that includes the creatinine measurement, along with other factors such as weight, age and values assigned for sex and race.
+The National Kidney Foundation and other groups consider GFR to be the best measurement of kidney function.

-- Blood urea nitrogen (BUN): After cells use protein, the waste is converted to urea, a compound that contains nitrogen.
-Healthy kidneys remove urea from the blood; diseased kidneys have a harder time performing this task.
-Another simple bood test may determine if levels of urea nitrogen are higher than normal in the blood, which may indicate renal problems.
+- Blood urea nitrogen (BUN): After cells use protein, the waste is converted into urea, a compound that contains nitrogen.
+Damaged kidneys have a hard time removing urea from the blood.
+A simple test can check the level of urea in blood.

 Do I need to be checked for kidney problems?